SayedRizwan/Health-Assistant/README.md

-# HEALTH CALCULATOR
+# HEALTH Assistant
+It helps you to determine yout heath level.
+Also it help to improve yout health.

-Application designed to calculate
+Application is designed as to calculate your
 Body Mass Index
 Body Fat
 Waist to Hip Ratio
 Ideal Weight and
 Weight Loss
+Also you can check your history
-of  male and female.
+It works for  male and female of any age.

  ![Drawer](https://user-images.githubusercontent.com/67913637/168927772-4f2d607a-a9bb-4899-9d1b-1ec779fb259f.jpeg)